Updated in 2023

 If you are looking to take the next step towards a career in data science, these tools can help you get the necessary background you need to succeed.
 We created a guide to help you with each step in the process to find a great job in data science.

 If you would prefer to have a mentor in your corner during your job search, Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
-If you want to work with our industry mentors and career coaches to get help with your data science job search, join Pathrise.
+If you want to work with our industry and career mentors to get help with your data science job search, join Pathrise.